Thameside Promenade

 Thameside Promenade, or Thames Side Promenade, is a public park and promenade in Reading, Berkshire, England, located next to the River Thames.
-It stretches along the south (Reading) side of the river, to the west of Caversham Bridge, and forms part of the Thames Path long distance footpath.
+It stretches for some 1.4 km along the south (Reading) side of the river, to the west of Caversham Bridge, and forms part of the Thames Path long distance footpath.
 The park includes grassland behind the promenade.